make-all/tuya-local/ACKNOWLEDGEMENTS.md

 - [Sapd](https://github.com/Sapd) for contributing support for Teknopoint Idra Skiv air conditioner.
 - [wuhgit](https://github.com/wuhgit) for contributing support for SC116-WZ3A camera.
 - [Airey001](https://github.com/Airey001) for contributing support for Neo-A Duoqu cat litter box.
+- [Akira97One](https://github.com/Akira97One) for assisting with support for SMCM DDV-207 Doorbell Pro camera.